 Once a future has finished, clients should not

 stores a clone of the

-Waker to be woken once the future can
+Waker is then woken once the future can make progress.

 readable would call